bsuwal/site/_posts/2019-02-01-boston-marathon.md

 But we were talking about people hustling to make the 4-hour mark, so lets zoom into that lineplot a bit:
 ![Pace lineplots of finishers around the 4 hour mark]({{ "/assets/marathon_analysis/4_hr_mark.jpg"}}){:class="post-img"}

-The drop in the last 2.2K for the runners that finished right 3:55:00 and 4:00:00 (the green line) is distinctly noticable, especially compared to the other lines that seem to be parallel at that part of the graph.
+The drop in the last 2.2K for the runners that finished right 3:55:00 and 4:00:00 (the green line) is distinctly noticeable, especially compared to the other lines that seem to be parallel at that part of the graph.

 The zoom-in into the 3-hour and 5-hour marks offer a similar story: